 Chickens That Lay Brown or Chocolate Eggs:

-This sounds really great, doesn’t it?!
-A chicken that lays chocolate eggs is obviously not what it sounds like, but if you think about it eggs that are a rich dark brown color on the outside are probably going to be very popular with folks that prefer brown eggs vs. white ones in their cartons.
-Three breeds that tend to lay dark brown (chocolate colored) eggs are Welsummer, Marans, and Pendescena.
+If you think about it, eggs that are a rich dark brown color on the outside will probably be prevalent with folks that prefer brown eggs vs. white ones in their cartons.